Did you know one of the UK’s three credit reference agencies, Experian was founded in 1996?

 Usually, Mosaic information can be used to identify trends.
 It can also be used to make predictions.

-Many people offer information when they fill in online surveys.
-Your spending habits may also be recorded when you use a debit or credit card.
+Many people offer information if they fill in online surveys.
+Your spending habits may also be recorded if you use a debit or credit card.

 According to Experian, Mosaic is made up of more than 850 million pieces of information.
 This covers 49 million people in 26 million households.
 Furthermore, every household is categorised.